 Growing from rather expensive seeds, it is easy to imagine that growers may become quite alarmed when faced with sick ginseng plants.

 Troubleshooting Ginseng Diseases

-Though ginseng can be cultivated throughout much of the United States, there are several plant disease issues which may occur.
+Though ginseng can be cultivated throughout much of the United States, there are several plant disease issues that may occur.
 Like many plants, ginseng requires very specific growing conditions in order to truly thrive.
 When these conditions are not met, this may lead to various fungal issues.
-Sudden symptoms may leave growers to wonder, “What’s wrong with my ginseng?”
+Sudden symptoms may leave growers to wonder, “What’s wrong with my ginseng?”.

 Common Diseases of Ginseng

 Among the most common ginseng diseases are alternaria blight and phytophthora.

 Alternaria blight presents itself in the form of dark circular spots on the ginseng foliage and lesions at the base of the plant’s stem.
 As the disease progresses, plants may prematurely begin to lose their leaves, or even completely collapse as the stem weakens.
 This will cause a decrease in the plant’s root production, and ultimately, smaller yields in the future at harvest time.